BlogsClay Pricing Changes: 15K Action Limits, Higher Costs, and Agency Risk

 A simple waterfall enrichment might look like this:

-• Step 1: Check for work email with Provider A (1,000 Actions).
+• Step 1: Check for work email with Provider A, consuming one Action for each returned result.

 • Step 2: For failures, try Provider B (let's say 500 leads fail, so 500 Actions).